VITAMIN: A Compositional Framework for Model Checking of Multi-Agent Systems

-Furthermore, the source code of \vitamin's architecture can be found at \url{https://github.com/VITAMIN-organisation/VITAMIN-public}.
-It is important to note that this repository contains only the architecture, while the source codes of the individual modules are not publicly available.
-However, they can be freely utilised through \vitamin's browser GUI.
-It is worth mentioning that the actual implementation of the modules is beyond the scope of this paper, as its goal is to present the engineering and architecture of the \vitamin framework.
+Furthermore, the source code of \vitamin can be found at \url{https://github.com/VadimMalvone/VITAMIN}.
+Nonetheless, it is worth mentioning that the actual implementation of the modules is beyond the scope of this paper, as its goal is to present the engineering and architecture of the \vitamin framework.

 As mentioned in the paper, \vitamin supports the interaction with both expert and non-expert users.